fred4jupiter/fredbet/README.md

 ## Runtime Configuration

 Some configuration parameters are configurable at runtime.
-You has to be administrator to edit these values.
+You have to be administrator to edit these values.
 Following settings can be changed at runtime:

 - Log Level
 - Clearing caches (for available navigation entries, user child relation on ranking page, runtime configuration parameters)